graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration6.md

 Similar code could be used to pull your user context class into a method argument.

+If it is necessary for a custom global GraphQL attribute to execute prior to or after other attributes, adjust the return value of the Priority property of the attribute.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed